coreylynch/async-rl/README.md

 ![](https://github.com/coreylynch/async-rl/blob/master/resources/max_q_value.png)

 ###Evaluation
-To run an gym evaluation just turn the testing flag to True and hand in a current checkpoint file:
+To run a gym evaluation, turn the testing flag to True and hand in a current checkpoint file:
 ```
-python async_dqn.py --experiment breakout --testing True --checkpoint_path /tmp/breakout.ckpt-2690000 --num_eval_episodes 100
+python async_dqn.py --testing True --checkpoint_path /tmp/breakout.ckpt-2690000 --num_eval_episodes 100
 ```
 After completing the eval, we can upload our eval file to OpenAI's site as follows: